Offbeat places near Puri

 Astaranga beach is a major site for the Olive Ridley turtles and so the beach is always guarded by a forest government office.
 The backwater from the sea create numerous ponds in the localities .
 This however help the local fishermen to breed lobsters and fishes in the monsoon lakes.
 The drive through the rural villages and then stopping in front of a park surrounded by casuarina trees gives us an exhilarating experience of a countryside beach which still remains unexplored even to people of Odisha.

-So any tourists trying to visit this beach must be careful while taking bath, as the sea shore is also much deeper.
-The beach is also associated with a famous Sufi shrine built in 15th century A.D situated at the entry to the beach.
+So any tourists trying to visit this beach must be careful while taking bath, as the seashore is also much deeper.
+The beach is also corresponding with a famous Sufi shrine built in 15th century A.D situated at the entry to the beach.
 The rich history and myth associated with the shrine is famous among tourists visiting Astaranga beach.

 Temple in Kakatpur:-